 Mod Podge Everyday Formulas:

 These are the standard mod podge formulas.
-They work as a glue, sealer and/or topcoat for your art projects and have been known and loved by artists worldwide since the 60s!
+They work as a glue, sealer, and/or topcoat for your art projects and have been known and loved by artists worldwide since the 60s!
 The only difference with these versions is the finish once it’s dry.

 Mod Podge Matte:

-The original Mod Podge.
-Has a Matte finish for a flat look once dried.
+The original Mod Podge has a matte finish for a flat look once dried.
 If you apply with a brush, the brush strokes may still be visible.

 Mod Podge Gloss:

 This Mod Podge is great when you want a glossy look to your projects.
-Brush strokes are usually visible with Gloss, unless you use a sponge applicator.
+Brushstrokes are usually visible with Gloss unless you use a sponge applicator.

 Mod Podge Supergloss:

 This version is like the regular Mod Podge Gloss version, but more shiny and reflective once it’s dry.
-It creates a thick glass-like finish and does a good job at hiding any brush strokes.
+It creates a thick glass-like finish and does a good job of hiding any brush strokes.